Eoin Morgan: 2011 India and Sri Lanka

 Eoin Morgan batting in July 2011 in the 5th ODI against Sri Lanka.
 He scored 57 runs from 60 balls.

 The retirement of Paul Collingwood from Test cricket opened up a place in England's batting order.
 Morgan and Ravi Bopara were the leading contenders for the position; while Bopara stayed in England to play county cricket, Morgan chose to play in the IPL for six weeks.
 In nine innings for Kolkata Knight Riders Morgan scored 137 runs with a highest score of 66.
 His first first-class innings of the English season was in a match for the England Lions against the touring Sri Lankans alongside batters competing to the vacant place in England's batting line up.
 He scored 193 and according to the national selector it was enough to secure his selection for the squad to face Sri Lanka in first Test against Sri Lanka in May.

 England won the three-match series 1–0, with Morgan scoring 168 runs from four innings including two half-centuries.
 Stuart Broad replaced Collingwood as T20I captain in June, and Morgan was named as vice-captain in the format.
 England also won the five-match ODI series 3–2, with Morgan scoring 158 runs including another two half-centuries.
 His performance in the series saw Morgan move up one place in the ICC's ODI rankings to 23rd.

 Morgan retained his place when India toured England later that summer for four Tests.
 In the first three innings Morgan managed just 19 runs, including two ducks however in the second innings of the second Test Morgan partnered Matt Prior as the two scored rapid half-centuries against a struggling Indian bowling attack.
 England won the match by 319 runs.
-An injury to Jonathan Trott meant that Ravi Bopara, with whom Morgan had been competing for a place earlier that summer, was called into the side.
+An injury to Jonathan Trott meant that Ravi Bopara, with whom Morgan had been competing for a place earlier that summer, was called into the team.
 Morgan scored his second Test century as England amassed 710/7 declared.
 England won the Test series 4–0 and in the process replaced India as the number 1 ranked Test team in the world.
 Morgan's 194 runs in the series came at an average of 32.33.

 After the series win against India, Cook was rested for England's one-off ODI against Ireland and Morgan handed the captaincy for the fixture, becoming only the third Irish man to lead England.
 (Note: The other two were Timothy O'Brien and Frederick Fane.)
 An innings of 59 from Morgan shepherded his inexperienced team, which featured three debutantes, to victory and secured him the Man-of-the-Match award.
 During a T20I against India in late August, Morgan's shoulder became acutely painful.
 He underwent surgery and missed the home and away ODI series against India.
 Mitigating this disappointment, in September Morgan was awarded a central contract for the first time by the England and Wales Cricket Board (ECB).